Das grinsende Gesicht: Production

 Das grinsende Gesicht was a production of the small Austrian film company Olympic-Film.
-It is the first feature film adaptation of Victor Hugo's novel The Man Who Laughs (1869).
+It is the second movie adaption, but the first feature film adaptation of Victor Hugo's novel The Man Who Laughs (1869).
 The director was Julius Herzka, who directed operas and plays and only a few films.

 Release and reception

-Das grinsende Gesicht had a trade preview screening in Vienna on October 22, 1920 and a general release on March 18, 1921.
-The film was circulated in Austria and Germany.
-It also had international distribution, being screened in Havana in October 1921 when it was imported by the Antillian Film Co.
+Das grinsende Gesicht had a trade preview screening in Vienna on October 22, 1920, and a general release on March 18, 1921 before going in distribution in Austria and Germany.
+It had limited international distribution, being screened in Havana in October 1921 when it was imported by the Antillian Film Co.

-From retrospective reviews, the authors of Down from the Attic: Rare Thrillers of the Silent Era through the 1950s (2016) descried the film as "an earnest and faithful - though somewhat uninspired" adaptation.
+From retrospective reviews, the authors of Down from the Attic: Rare Thrillers of the Silent Era through the 1950s (2016) describe the film as "an earnest and faithful - though somewhat uninspired" adaptation.